globalizejs/globalize/doc/api/number/format.md

 >
 > Non-negative integer Number values indicating the minimum and maximum fraction
 > digits to be used.
 Numbers will be rounded or padded with trailing zeroes if
 > necessary.
-Either or both of these properties are present.
-If they are,
+Either one or both of these properties must be present.
+If they
-> they will override minimum and maximum fraction digits derived from the
+> are, they will override minimum and maximum fraction digits derived from the
-> CLDR patterns or default values.
+> CLDR patterns.
 >
 > **minimumSignificantDigits** and **maximumSignificantDigits** Optional
 >
 > Positive integer Number values indicating the minimum and maximum fraction
 > digits to be shown.
-Either none or both of these properties are present; if
+Either none or both of these properties are present.
+If
 > they are, they override minimum and maximum integer and fraction digits.
 The
 > formatter uses however many integer and fraction digits are required to
 > display the specified number of significant digits.